Mosquito Lake–Mosquito Creek Outflow

-Mosquito Lake webpage
+Mosquito Creek Lake brochure

-Mosquito Lake map
+Mosquito Creek Lake map

-eBird Bar Charts by Season by Month|
+eBird Bar Charts by Season

-About Mosquito Lake
+About Mosquito Creek Lake

-Authorized by the Flood Control Act of 1938, Mosquito Lake is one of 16 flood control projects in the Pittsburgh District.
+Authorized by the Flood Control Act of 1938, Mosquito Creek Lake is one of 16 flood control projects in the Pittsburgh District.
 The project provides flood protection for the Mahoning River Valley as well as the Beaver and upper Ohio Rivers.

-A feature unique to Mosquito Lake is its use of an uncontrolled natural spillway.
+A feature unique to Mosquito Creek Lake is its use of an uncontrolled natural spillway.
 The natural spillway is located at the upper end of the lake in a low-lying reach of the Mosquito Creek – Grand River Divide.
 The elevation of the spillway at the point of divide is such that if an impoundment of flood waters should fill the lake, to an elevation of 904 feet above sea level, the southerly outflow of the lake would be reversed.
 The outflow would then be discharged through the natural spillway into a tributary of the Grand River which flows north into Lake Erie.

 Restrooms at locations identified on Mosquito Lake State Park map.